 Plus, there's romance to consider: Multiple studies suggest couples enjoy better sex lives when male partners share in household duties.

-We were determined to study this subject in greater detail, surveying 993 people who currently live with their partners.
+To study this subject in greater detail we surveyed 993 people who currently live with their partners.
 We asked them about how they tackled various tasks around the home and analyzed how this division of responsibilities correlated with relationship satisfaction.

 Our results reveal how essential equal effort can be in sustaining love among live-in couples.
 To find out which partners are truly doing more chores and how this domestic division affects their happiness, keep reading.

 Clocking Chores by Gender

 There's no denying it: Our numbers attest to a sizeable gap between the time male and female respondents spent on various household tasks.

 This trend was particularly pronounced concerning some forms of work: On average, women spent more than twice as much time doing laundry than men.
 Additionally, some chores where the gap was greatest had a special financial significance.
 Women spent almost two and a half more hours cooking each week, an effort that can save couples hundreds they might otherwise spend on takeout.

 Men did seem to emphasize certain responsibilities, however.
 On average, men spent more time than women organizing household finances, attempting household repairs, and taking out the trash.
 Plus, they allotted about an hour and 14 minutes a week to their lawns, a particularly American preoccupation.

 While men in all age groups spent roughly the same amount of time on chores weekly, millennial women spent significantly less time on housework than older generations.
 This finding could be interpreted quite positively: Workforce participation among young women is at an all-time high, meaning less time to spend on housework.
 According to our data, however, it doesn't appear their millennial male peers are assuming more housework as a result.